tabarra/txAdmin/docs/dev_notes.md

     - [ ] daily cron to remove whitelistApprovals/whitelistRequests older than 7 days (no settings)

 Unrelated to feat/core-playerlist:
+- [ ] no duplicated id type in bans? preparing for the new db migration
 - [ ] add a `Wait(0)` on `sv_main.lua` kick/ban handlers?
 (Issue #639)
 - [ ] rename txAdmin Logs to System Logs (check chungus commands as well)
 - [ ] reorder `sv_main.lua` and add `local` prefix to most if not all functions